The Royal Corps of Signals Rugby Football Club is proud to be sponsored by

 representation at the junior Army Rugby Union levels, in Ladies Rugby Union and in Army Rugby League, we are in a solid position to expand and develop.
 To adjust to our growing commitments we have reviewed our fixtures and relocated to Blandford in order to bring Rugby back to the home of the Corps.
 We have also taken measures to reinstate unit level rugby across the Corps with a variety of Competitions.

 For those of you who have realized that this is the place to come for Army v Navy Tickets then please spread the word around the Corps.
-A special edition corps shirt will also be available for the 2013 fixture and tickets will go on sale on the 1st December 2012 following popular demand for earlier sales.
+A special edition corps shirt will also be available from the 2013 fixture and tickets will go on sale on the 1st December 2014 following popular demand for earlier sales.